Pease Pottage: Country houses

 There are two country houses just outside the borders of Pease Pottage, but which have it as a postal address, and are accessed from the village.

 The original house at Buchan Hill was built in the early 19th century by Hon.
 Thomas Erskine (Lord Chancellor in 1806).
 His father was the Earl of Buchan from which it may have taken its name, although Buchan Hill is named on Richard Budgen's map of 1724, and its name may have attracted him.
 This house was built in a fork between two roads running north towards Bewbush and Gossops Green.
 Today the right of way descends along the west branch as far as the site of the old house, turns east across the front of it then north along the east branch.
 John Jervis Broadwood (a descendant of John Broadwood) occupied it in the 1860s.

 The new Buchan House was built in 1883 by Philip Feril Renault Saillard who made his money from a new dye used for ostrich feathers.
 It was located NE of the original which was subsequently demolished, and had three drives – north, south and east.
 The latter linked it with the London-Brighton road, and runs along the border between Slaugham and Crawley.
 It cost £40000.
 It was designed by the London partnership of Ernest George and Harold Peto, and Sir Edwin Lutyens was also involved.
 The house was occupied by his daughter after his death in 1915 and subsequently was bought by Upland House School.
 It was occupied by the Pearl Assurance Company before the Second World War, then housed Canadian Army Officers (there was a Canadian Army Camp north of Horsham Road), since when it has been used by Cottesmore School.

 Woodhurst was constructed as a country house in the early 19th century.
 It was just off the A23, but now is at the southern end of Old Brighton Road South, and is really in Handcross although it cannot be accessed from there.
 It was owned by Dame Margot Fonteyn and used as a ballet school.
 During World War 2 it was occupied by the Canadian army and was later used by the NHS as Woodhurst Hospital (there are several postcards of this taken in 1955), and later 55 older people with learning difficulties living in residential care provided by Surrey Oaklands NHS Trust.
 This closed in 2003, and the site is being developed as a Diagnostic and Treatment Centre and Care Home by Sussex Health Care.

 In popular culture

 Pease Pottage featured in the 1953 film Genevieve as a very remote village deep in the Sussex countryside.

 The fictional Doctor Who character Melanie Jane Bush lived at 36 Downview Crescent before joining the Sixth Doctor as a companion in the 23rd season.
+The village and its history feature prominently in the audio story The Wrong Doctors.

+Pease Pottage was also featured in the 1911 novel The Four Men: A Farrago by Hilaire Belloc as the starting point of a side road.